Skip to content

 Preloads the next reference from the Slice as a Cell.
 Doesn’t modify the original Slice.

-Attempts to preload such reference Cell when Slice doesn’t contain it throw an exception with exit code 8: Cell overflow.
+Attempts to preload such a reference Cell when the Slice doesn’t contain it throw an exception with exit code 8: Cell overflow.

 Usage examples: